Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 The popular types of long-stay visas in Spain are typically categorized as follows:

 • Spain Digital Nomad Visa: For remote workers and freelancers who want to live in Spain for up to 1 year.
+There is a possibility of extending the stay longer if you choose to renew.

 • Spain Entrepreneur Visa: Entrepreneurs seeking to invest in Spain can avail themselves of this visa option.